LoginRadius/engineering-portal/content/guest-post/vim-level-up/index.md

 ---
 title: "How to Upgrade Your Vim Skills"
-date: "2021-09-17"
+date: "2021-09-22"
 author: "Shubhankar Khare"
 coverImage: "Vim.png"
 tags: ["Vim", "Text Editor", "UNIX"]
-description: "Vim is Vi's newest and most common reincarnation that is supported on every known platform.
+description: "Vim is Vi's newest and most common reincarnation, which is supported on every known platform.
 Go through this tutorial to learn about what Vim is and how to make the most out of it."
 ---

 ## Prerequisites